nasa-gibs/onearth/doc/config_remote_layers.md

 `<SrcTWMSGetTileServiceURI>` -- Specifies the TWMS GetCapabilities file that `oe_configure_remote_layers.py` will use to build the layer configs, including source URL info.

 `<EnvironmentConfig>` (required) -- The environment configuration file to be used in setting up this endpoint.

+`<IncludeLayer>` (optional, can be multiple) -- Include one of these elements for each layer from the source endpoint that you want explicitly included.
+If at least one of these elements is included, the layer tool will skip all layers found in the source GetCapabilities _not_ specified in an `<IncludeLayer>` element.

 `<ExcludeLayer>` (optional, can be multiple) -- Include one of these elements for each layer from the source endpoint that you don't want included.
 The layer tool will skip any layers in the source GetCapabilities it finds with this name.